collective/transmogrify.dexterity/README.txt

 transmogrify.dexterity.csvimport
 --------------------------------

 This pipeline will convert a CSV file into dexterity content.
-By default, the CSV file will be found in ``/tmp/entries.csv``.

-NB: Unfortunately it cannot read files out of GS profiles, this is a limitation in the csvsource, one I may well fix.
+To use it:
+* Name your CSV ``entries.csv``
+* Create a file called ``transmogrifier.txt`` with the one line ``transmogrify.dexterity.csvimport``
+* Add both to a ``.tar.gz`` file
+* Visit /Plone/portal_setup/manage_importSteps
+* Select the tarball you just made
+* "Import uploaded tarball"

+...or add it as part of another GS profile.

-Any column beyond the ones listed below will be presumed to be a Dexterity field, and will be updated.
-Special columns are:
+The first row of the CSV is presumed to be column headings.
+Unless a special column, the column will be presumed to be a dexterity property to update on the type.
+Special column names are:-

 - _type
     portal_type of content (optional, default is Document)